BaileyMcCauslin/CS386-Group-Project/Deliverable4.md

 > Requirement: The college student will be able to complete a survey to find their gif preferences. <br>
   Issue: https://github.com/BaileyMcCauslin/CS386-Group-Project/issues/23 <br>
   Pull Request: https://github.com/BaileyMcCauslin/CS386-Group-Project/pull/25<br>
-  Implemented by: Bailey McCauslin <br>
+  Implemented by: Bailey McCauslin and Andrew Usvat<br>
   Approved by: Andrew Usvat<br>

 >